 Camara Education has an internal risk control system in place.
-The Directors are aware of the controls and are committed to reviewing these on an ongoing basis, via the finance and audit subcommittee.
+The Directors are aware of the controls and are committed to reviewing these on an ongoing basis, via the finance review subcommittee.
 There is a comprehensive finance manual in place and controls exist over funding, expenditure and general financial management.
 Management accounts, including cash and reserves position, are shared with the Board at every board meeting.

 Camara Education identifies the key risks facing the organisation and records these in a risk register.
-The risk register is an active management tool that is reviewed on a monthly basis by the senior management team.
+The risk register is an active management tool that is reviewed on a monthly basis by the senior management team and presented to the Board of Trustees as part of its monthly management reporting pack.
 Each risk is rated and mitigating actions are assigned to ensure that there is minimal exposure to the risk.
 The risks are also reviewed to ensure that adequate mitigating actions are in place.
 The Board review the risk register on a quarterly basis.